MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 Windows Admin Center version 1910 adds the ability to deploy Azure virtual machines.
 This integrates Azure VM deployment into Storage Migration Service.
 For more info, see [Azure VM migration](#azure-vm-migration).

-The following new features are available when running the Storage Migration Server orchestrator on Windows Server 2019 with [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) installed:
+The following post-RTM features are available when running the Storage Migration Server orchestrator on Windows Server 2019 with [KB5001384](https://support.microsoft.com/topic/april-20-2021-security-update-kb5001384-e471f445-59be-42cb-8c57-5db644cbc698) installed:

 - Migrate local users and groups to the new server
 - Migrate storage from failover clusters, migrate to failover clusters, and migrate between standalone servers and failover clusters
 - Migrate storage from a Linux server that uses Samba
 - More easily sync migrated shares into Azure by using Azure File Sync
 - Migrate to new networks such as Azure

-The following new feature is available when running the Storage Migration Server orchestrator on Windows Server 2019 with [KBxxxxxxx](foo) installed:

 - Migrate NetApp CIFS servers from NetApp FAS arrays to Windows servers and clusters

 ## Additional References